Anoerak/Anoerak/README.md

 const story = [
 	{
 		previous_experiences: {
-			'2002-2016': 'A long carrier into logistics and sales for several french fret companies such as STG, STEF or MADRIAS.', '2016 - 2018': '2 years as a yoga teacher based in St Louis, MO, USA', '2018 - 2022': '4 years as France sales manager for a veterinarian laboratory', '2021': 'In parallel with my job at the time as a national sales manager, I started a program with OpenClassrooms in order to get an official certifiation as a web developer (HTML, CSS, Node, MySQL, Vue).
+			'2002-2016': 'A long carrier into logistics and sales for several french fret companies such as STG, STEF or MADRIAS.',
+			'2016 - 2018': '2 years as a yoga teacher based in St Louis, MO, USA', '2018 - 2022': '4 years as France sales manager for a veterinarian laboratory', '2021': 'In parallel with my job at the time as a national sales manager, I started a program with OpenClassrooms in order to get an official certifiation as a web developer (HTML, CSS, Node, MySQL, Vue).
 Done in 4 months instead of 6 as planned by OpenClassrooms.',
-			'2022-2023': 'I quit my job and start another training with OpenClassrooms in order to get a certification as an advanced JS &
+			'2022-2023': 'I quit my job and start another training with OpenClassrooms in order to get a certification as an advanced JS & React web applications developer.
+I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).',
-			React web applications developer.
-I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).', '2023-    ': 'Today, I am officially following the PHP & Symfony (which I already done unofficialy) program and use the extra time to study others languages, frameworks, librairies and get a job!!!
-I am also working on some Open Source project, especially one that I have created "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
+			'2023-    ': 'Today, I am officially following the PHP & Symfony (which I already done unofficialy) program and use the extra time to study others languages, frameworks, librairies and get a job!!!
+I am also working on some Open Source project, lat one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
 	},
 ];